Search for content

 Once-per-stop service time

-The once-per-stop service time is computed differently for stops at locations of different type.
+The once-per-stop service time is computed differently for stops at locations of different types.

 For a stop at a depot location that groups pickups the once-per-stop service time is computed as the sum of servicetimePerPickupStop of the location and the serviceTimePerTransportStop of the corresponding vehicle.
 Similarly for a stop at a depot location that groups deliveries the once-per-stop service time is computed as the sum of servicetimePerDeliveryStop of the location and the serviceTimePerTransportStop of the corresponding vehicle.